Kain (play): Production

 The play was announced in March 1966.
 The script was commissioned by the ABC and BBC and was inspired by the Biblical story of Cain and Abel as well as the painting of Russell Drysdale.

+According to Filmink "That is a big commitment for a small screen adaptation of a play that was not very well known, from a writer without much of a reputation, but the ABC and BBC probably took confidence from the prospect of pretty outback pictures, and from the presence of Michell in the lead."

 It was filmed in Australia in March and April 1966: exteriors in the Northern Territory near Tennant Creek, at Warrabri and at Devil's Marbles, and interiors at the ABC's Gore Hill studios.

 Lionel Harris, the director, Alan Poolman, the writer, and actors Michell, White and Devlin came from London; the rest of the cast were Australian.
 Props had to be brought in from Sydney.
 'The days were long and hard," said Harris.

 Harris said the play's theme was "in not taking those closest to you for granted – not living entirely for self.
 Kain thinks he has no conscience but his discovery that he has provides the play's conflict."

 Production design was by Douglas Smith.
 The budget was reportedly $65,000.
 Filming took ten days.
 Chief cameraman was Frank Parnell who later died in a helicopter crash filming a documentary.